 ARTICLE 3.
 EXTRA PERIOD.
-Following an intermission of no more than 5 minutes after the end of the regular game, the extra period shall commence.
+Following an intermission of 3 minutes after the end of the regular game, the extra period shall commence.

-- Each extra time period is untimed by the game clock, and shall consist of a twopossession series with each team putting the ball in play by a snap on the designated 15-yard line.
-This becomes the opponent's 15-yard line. - 2.
+- 1. Each extra time period is untimed by the game clock. - 2.
+The first extra time period shall consist of a two-possession series with each team putting the ball in play by a snap on the designated 15-yard line.
+This becomes the opponent's 15-yard line. - 3.
 Each team retains the ball for one possession series until it scores or turns the ball over, including turnover on downs.
 The ball remains alive after a change of team possession until it is declared dead.
-However, the offense may not have a first down if it regains possession after a change in team possessions. - 3.
+However, the offense may not have a first down if it regains possession after a change in team possessions. - 4.
+If the score is still tied after the first extra time period, extra time periods will continue with a two-possession series consisting of one down each with each team putting the ball in play by a snap on the designated 3-yard line.
+This becomes the opponent's 3-yard line. - 5.
+Each team retains the ball for one down to attempt a TRY with either a pass play or run play from the line of scrimmage. - 6.
 The Team scoring the greater number of points during the regulation and extra periods shall be declared the winner.
-There shall be an equal number of possession series, as described in 2 above, in each extra period.
-Beginning on the third extra period, teams scoring a touchdown must attempt a two-point Try. - 4.
-Between each extra time period, there shall be a two-minute intermission, but there shall be no halftime intermission after the second period. - 5.
-Each team shall be allowed one timeout for each extra period.
+There shall be an equal number of possession series, as described in 3 above in the first extra time period and 5 above for each subsequent extra time period. - 7.
+Between each extra time period, there shall be a one-minute intermission. - 8.
+Each team shall be allowed one timeout for the entirety of all extra time periods.
 Timeouts not used during the regulation periods may not be carried over into the extra period(s).
-Unused extra-period timeouts may not be carried over to other extra periods.